Ionian Islands: Etymology

 The islands themselves are known by a variety of names.
 During the centuries of rule by Venice, they acquired Venetian names, by which some of them are still known in English (and in Italian).
 Kerkyra was known as Corfù, Ithaki as Val di Compare, Kythera as Cerigo, Lefkada as Santa Maura and Zakynthos as Zante.

 A variety of spellings are used for the Greek names of the islands, particularly in historical writing.
-Kefallonia is often spelled as Cephallenia or Cephalonia, Ithaki as Ithaca, Kerkyra as Corcyra, Kythera as Cythera, Lefkada as Leucas or Leucada and Zakynthos as Zacynthus or Zante.
+Kefallonia is often spelled as Cephallenia or Cephalonia, Ithaki as Ithaca, Kerkyra as Corcyra, Kythera as Cythera, Lefkada as Leucas or Leucada and Zakynthos as Zacynthus.
 Older or variant Greek forms are sometimes also used: Kefallinia for Kefallonia and Paxos or Paxoi for Paxi.

 History

 The islands were settled by Greeks at an early date, possibly as early as 1200 BC, and certainly by the 9th century BC.
 The early Eretrian settlement at Kerkyra was displaced by colonists from Corinth in 734 BC.
 The islands were mostly a backwater during Ancient Greek times and played little part in Greek politics.
 The one exception was the conflict between Kerkyra and its mother-city Corinth in 434 BC, which brought intervention from Athens and triggered the Peloponnesian War.

 Ithaca was the name of the island home of Odysseus in the epic Ancient Greek poem the Odyssey by Homer.
 Attempts have been made to identify Ithaki with ancient Ithaca, but the geography of the real island cannot be made to fit Homer's description.
 Archeological investigations have revealed findings in both Kefalonia and Ithaca.